brightspot/content-review-cycle/README.md

 ## Prerequisites

-This extension requires an instance of [Brightspot](https://www.brightspot.com/) and access to the project source code.
+This extension requires an instance of [Brightspot](https://www.brightspot.com/) (version 4.5.15 or later) and access to the project source code.

 ## Installation